janscience/Teensy_Amp/R5.0/README.md

 - All opamps and the ADC are supplied by AVDD=3.3V relative to GND=0V.
 - AVDD is provided by [onsemi NCP164CSN330T1G](ncp164c.pdf) 3.3V LDO with 300mA.

-### Virtual ground and reference voltage
+### Reference voltage sets virtual ground

-- All signals oscillate around the virtual ground VGND=1.0/1.2/1.6V (1.0V seems the best over all conditions - missing x1 gain at the opamp).
+- All signals oscillate around a virtual ground VREF=1.0/1.2/1.6V (1.0V seems the best over all conditions - TODO: check again x1 gain at the opamp).
-- The opamps get VREF=1.0/1.2/1.6V as a reference voltage
+- The opamps get VREF=1.0/1.2/1.6V as a virtual ground.
 - VREF is provided by voltage reference (e.g. 1.6V: [MAX6018AEUR16+T](max6018.pdf), 1.024V/1.2V/1.6V TI REF35, 1.024V/1.25V MicroChip MCP1502)
-- How to implement VGND?
+- TODO: estimate currents!

 ### Voltage divider